loreanvictor/techblog/posts/rxjs-group-by.md

 ...
 ```

-Note how we used `group.key` to identify each group.
+> Notice how `group.key` is used to identify each group.
 This is the same value that identifies data of each group,
 i.e. the result of `x => x % 3`.

 The cool part of RxJS is that it also allows us to merge these split streams back into one stream.